priyasingh1501/Lyfe/client/DESIGN_SYSTEM.md

 ---

-*This design system ensures that every component in the Lyfe application maintains visual consistency while providing flexibility for different use cases.
+*This design system ensures that every component in the Untangle application maintains visual consistency while providing flexibility for different use cases.
 Always refer to this guide when creating new components or modifying existing ones.*